How to Take Care of Eyelashes: best Guide With 4 natural DIY

 3. Manage Frustration

-Exercise such as yoga, meditation, or even taking a 10-minute walk relieves stress.
+Stress is one of the significant causes of hair loss, including eyelashes.
+Exercise, such as yoga, meditation, or even taking a 10-minute walk, relieves stress.

 4. Get Enough Sleep: